-Application for approval of the Inghams Enterprises (Lisarow) Enterprise Agreement 2017.
+Application for approval of the Inghams Enterprises (Lisarow) Enterprise Agreement 2021.

+[1] An application has been made for approval of an enterprise agreement known as the Inghams Enterprises (Lisarow) Enterprise Agreement 2021 (Agreement).
+The application was made by Inghams Enterprises Pty Limited (Applicant) pursuant to s.185 of the Fair Work Act 2009 (Cth) (Act).
+The Agreement is a single enterprise agreement.

+[2] The Employer has provided written undertakings.
+A copy of the undertakings is attached at Annexure A of this decision (Undertakings).
+The views of each person I know is a bargaining representative for the Agreement were sought and no objections in relation to the Undertakings were raised.
+I am satisfied that the effect of accepting the Undertakings is not likely to:

+(a) cause financial detriment to any employee covered by the Agreement; or

+(b) result in substantial changes to the Agreement.

-- [1] An application has been made for approval of an enterprise agreement known as the Inghams Enterprises (Lisarow) Enterprise Agreement 2017 (the Agreement).
-The application was made pursuant to s.185 of the Fair Work Act 2009 (the Act).
-It has been made by Inghams Enterprises Pty Limited T/A Inghams Group Limited.
-The Agreement is a single enterprise agreement. - [2] The Applicant has provided written undertakings.
-A copy of the undertakings is attached in Annexure A. I am satisfied that the undertakings will not cause financial detriment to any employee covered by the Agreement and that the undertakings will not result in substantial changes to the Agreement. - [3] Subject to the undertakings referred to above, I am satisfied that each of the requirements of ss.186, 187, 188 and 190 as are relevant to this application for approval have been met. - [4] Pursuant to s.205(2) of the Act, the model consultation term prescribed by the Fair Work Regulations 2009 is taken to be a term of the Agreement. - [5] The Australasian Meat Industry Employees Union being a bargaining representative for the Agreement, has given notice under s.183 of the Act that it wants the Agreement to cover it.
-In accordance with s.201(2) I note that the Agreement covers the organisation.
+[3] Pursuant to s.190(3) of the Act, I accept the Undertakings.

+[4] Subject to the Undertakings, and on the basis of the materials before the Commission, I am satisfied that each of the requirements of ss.186, 187, 188 and 190 of the Act as are relevant to the application for approval of the Agreement have been met.

+[5] The Australasian Meat Industry Employees Union, being a bargaining representative for the Agreement, has given notice under s.183 of the Act that it wants the Agreement to cover it.
+In accordance with s.201(2) of the Act, I note that the Agreement covers the organisation.

-[6] The Agreement is approved and, in accordance with s.54 of the Act, will operate from 5 December 2017.
-The nominal expiry date of the Agreement is 27 November 2021.
+[6] The Agreement is approved and, in accordance with s.54 of the Act, will operate from 4 March 2022.
+The nominal expiry date of the Agreement is 30 August 2024.